vorachet/awesome-mde-papers/README.md

 # awesome-mde-papers
-A curated lis of famous and outstanding model-driven engineering papers
+A curated lis of famous and outstanding model-driven engineering papers.
+This will help you produce timely manuscripts of interest to a large audience.

 ## SoSyM Awards